sapph1re/flight-tickets/README.md

 Feel free to play around with airlines and their owners in the admin panel, as well as with the tickets of your airlines in the airline panel.
 You may add more tickets to new destinations and then try finding and buying them in the "Search Tickets" tab.

+You can also pause/unpause the contract when logged in as admin.
+In the Admin Panel you have a button "Pause Contract", which stops the contract and it will refuse to perform any state-changing operations described above until you unpause it.

 ## Testing

 The tests cover: